JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 - **The location of the indexed text in your database schema.** Only FTS4 and FTS5 support "contentless" and "external content" tables.

-- **The SQLite library integrated in your application.** The version of SQLite that ships with iOS, macOS and watchOS support FTS3 and FTS4 out of the box, but not FTS5.
-To use FTS5, you'll need a [custom SQLite build](Documentation/CustomSQLiteBuilds.md) that activates the `SQLITE_ENABLE_FTS5` compilation option.
+- **The SQLite library integrated in your application.** The version of SQLite that ships with iOS, macOS, tvOS and watchOS supports FTS3 and FTS4 out of the box, but not always FTS5.
+To use FTS5, see [Enabling FTS5 Support](#enabling-fts5-support).

 - See [FST3 vs. FTS4](https://www.sqlite.org/fts3.html#differences_between_fts3_and_fts4) and [FTS5 vs. FTS3/4](https://www.sqlite.org/fts5.html#appendix_a) for more differences.